Real Effects of BPC-157 Peptide

 Another experiment also suggests that BPC-157 significantly speeds up the healing in rats within 4 days following a surgical procedure.

-Most of these effects appear to be more significant than placebo.
+Most of these effects appear to outperform placebo.
 However, it is unknown if they are permanent, whether the organism may develop tolerance to the peptide, and what may happen to the results after stopping the treatment.
-It’s also unknown if these benefits extend to humans.
+It’s also unknown if these beneficial effects extend to humans.

 What are the proven benefits of BPC-157?

-Here is a short list of all the potential benefits of BPC-157, most of which are poorly studied or not studied at all:
+Nevertheless, here is a short list of all the potential beneficial effects of BPC-157, most of which are poorly studied or not studied at all:

-• connective tissue healing, including tendons, joints, skin, etc.
+• connective tissue recovery, including tendon healing, joints, skin, etc.

 • pain reduction